ideasrule/platon/docs/eclipse_depths.rst

-  from platon.eclipse_depth_calculator import EclipseDepthCalculator calc = EclipseDepthCalculator(method="xsec") #"ktables" for correlated k wavelengths, depths = calc.compute_depths(p, Rs, Mp, Rp, Tstar)
+  from platon.eclipse_depth_calculator import EclipseDepthCalculator calc = EclipseDepthCalculator(method="xsec") #"ktables" for correlated k wavelengths, depths, _ = calc.compute_depths(p, Rs, Mp, Rp, Tstar)

 Most of the same parameters accepted by the transit depth calculator are also accepted by the eclipse depth calculator.
+Surface emission can be included by passing surface_temp.
+Only blackbody emission is supported at the moment, but non-blackbody emissivities (from new, state of the art lab data!) will be included in the next release (Paragas et al. 2024, in prep).

 It is also possible to retrieve on combined transit and eclipse depths::